leonjohan3/acs-codepipeline/README.md

 1. Why was Java selected to implement the AWS cdk code (and not Python or Node) ?

    Because the solution is predominantly aimed at Java Spring Boot developers, it would be easier for them to maintain the IaC in a language familiar to them.
-2. Is it possible to use application or environment names that only differ in case?
-E.g. using application names `sales-api` and `sales-API` ?

-   No, this is not permitted by AWS rules and will generate an error.
-3. Why was AWS CodePipeline and not GitHub Actions used to implement the CI/CD steps?
+2. Why was AWS CodePipeline and not GitHub Actions used to implement the CI/CD steps?

    AWS cdk could be used to create the AWS CodePipeline, and CodePipeline integrates much easier with the other AWS services and supports roles using least privilege.
-4. Why is there a manual approval step?
+3. Why is there a manual approval step?

    Configuration changes, when specified incorrectly, could cause downtime.
 This additional QA step was introduced to ensure we only deploy configuration changes we intend to.
-5. Why is this solution not available as a working program?
+4. Why is this solution not available as a working program?
 Why does the GitHub repos need to be duplicated before it can be used?

    Every organisation/team might use the solution differently, making slight changes as they need.
 E.g. disabling the manual approval step in the non-prod environments (which requires a code change).
 It is also important for the team to not treat this solution as a black box, but to understand the code and how everything fits together, as this will greatly assist in future troubleshooting.
-6. I am done playing around.
+5. I am done playing around.
 How do I clean up all resources to ensure there are no AWS charges?

    Locate the stacks created in AWS Cloudformation, disable termination protection, and delete the stacks.
 To re-create deleted stacks, just follow the "Getting started" instructions above.
+6. When running in CloudShell, at times I get error: `Gradle build daemon disappeared unexpectedly (it may have been killed or may have crashed)`

+   This is suspected to be a memory issue with CloudShell, so just re-run the command until it finishes successfully.
+This only happens in the CloudShell console, and not in the pipeline build.
+7. The $HOME folder on CloudShell is only 1GB in size.
+How do I prevent running out of disk space?
+   The first step is to move the "caches" to the `/tmp` folder.
+Do this by adding the following line to your "$HOME/.gradle/gradle.properties":
+   `GRADLE_WRAPPER_DISTS_HOME=/tmp`.
+Additionally, and optionally, create a symlink from "$HOME/.cache" to "/tmp/.cache" then add the command `mkdir -p /tmp/.cache` to the "$HOME/.bash_profile" (as this folder will not exist on newly provided CloudShell sessions).
+Only changes to your $HOME folder is persisted and made available in future CloudShell sessions.

 # Resources
 - [What is AWS AppConfig](<https://docs.aws.amazon.com/appconfig/latest/userguide/what-is-appconfig.html>)